Music: What MUSC course should I take?

 MUSC 124/6.0 (Arts and Science Students)

 MUSC 124/6.0 is a course of private instrumental or vocal instruction for Arts and Science students.
 Note that students must be able to perform at either Royal Conservatory Grade IX Piano, or Grade VIII for all other instruments and vocalists.
-Contact the School of Music to register.
+Contact the School of Music to arrange an audition (note: auditions for MUSC 124 typically occur before the beginning of classes in September).

 REGISTRATION: Not open to B.Mus. students.
 Arts and Science students register with permission of the School of Music.
 A supplemental fee (approximately $1600) is charged in addition to the regular tuition fee for private lessons.